ozguryazilimas/wp-postane/admin-menu-editor/readme.txt

 3. Re-ordering menu items via drag and drop

 == Changelog ==

+= 1.2.1 =
+* Fixed a rare bug where the icon selector would appear at the bottom of the page instead of right below the icon button.
+* Fixed incorrect icon alignment when running the MP6 admin UI.
+* Tested on WP 3.6-beta1-24044.

 = 1.2 =
 * Added an icon drop-down that lets you pick one of the default WordPress menu icons or upload your own through the media library (only in WP 3.5+).